burzum/cakephp-file-storage/README.md

 Optional but required for image processing:

- * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and storage images
+ * The [Imagine Image processing plugin](https://github.com/burzum/cakephp-imagine-plugin) if you want to process and storage images.

 Documentation
 -------------

-For documentation, as well as tutorials, see the [Docs](Docs/Home.md) directory of this repository.
+For documentation, as well as tutorials, see the [docs](docs/Home.md) directory of this repository.

 Support
 -------